The Sims: Project Rene (TBA)

-On October 18, 2022, Maxis announced that they are working on the next installment of The Sims, which is code named "Project Rene".
+On October 18, 2022, Maxis announced that they are working on the next installment of The Sims, which is code-named Project Rene.
 The game allows solo or collaborative play and cross-play.
 Room customization works differently compared to The Sims 4, with more customization options being presented for furniture.
 In this project, the buy-and-build mode is multiplayer and players can customize the buildings at the same time.
-Maxis said they are still working on this title and will give more information and updates about it.